-You want your children to focus on one specific sport so they can be a star player.
-But is that the right thing to do?
+You want your children to focus on one specific sport, so they can be a star player.
+But, is that the right thing to do?

-Under tremendous pressure to standout and win, young athletes often specialize in one sport way too soon.
+Under tremendous pressure to stand out and win, young athletes often specialize in one sport way too soon.
 But studies are inconclusive that training in one sport is the ultimate path to becoming an elite athlete.
 So, does the risk of specializing early outweigh the risk of an overuse injury?

 Young athletes have more overuse injuries.
 Why?

 It is pretty clear that the more you perform a certain action to hone a skill, the more likely you are to master it.
-But by specializing too soon, young athletes become more at risk of facing recurring injuries of overuse that can lead to lifelong problems and burnout.
+But, by specializing too soon, young athletes become more at risk of facing recurring injuries of overuse that can lead to lifelong problems and burnout.

-Types of Overuse Injuries
+Types of overuse injuries

 The simplest way to avoid these types of injuries is to reduce the amount of activity and intensity.
-Most orthopedic surgeons recommend taking a break from that sport for at least three months during the year to avoid overuse injuries.
+Most orthopaedic surgeons recommend taking a break from that sport for at least three months during the year to avoid overuse injuries.

-Instead of playing baseball year-round, cross-train with another sport to stay in shape while giving parts of your body a break in-between.
+Instead of playing baseball year-round, cross-train with another sport, to stay in shape while giving parts of your body a break in between.

 Our orthopaedic surgeons do not just treat collegiate and professional athletes.
-We treat everyone from weekend warriors to high school athletes to pre-adolescents just learning to play sports.
+We treat everyone from weekend warriors to high school athletes to preadolescents just learning to play sports.